-Income taxes for the six months ended May 31, 2013 include \$1.2 million of discrete tax benefits due to the recognition of a 2012 U.S. research tax credit, which was recorded in the first quarter.
-A new law was enacted in 2013 that retroactively granted the credit in 2012.
-There were no discrete tax items recognized in the quarter ended May 31, 2013.
+Income taxes for the nine months ended August 31, 2013 included a total of \$4.5 million of discrete tax benefits due to the previously described reversal of the valuation allowance in the third quarter of 2013 and the recognition of a 2012 U.S. research tax credit, which was recorded in the first quarter of 2013.
+A new law was enacted in the first quarter of 2013 that retroactively granted the credit for 2012.